 control is returned to the calling point can be implemented by

-basically two different methods, a computed GOTO
+basically two different methods, a computed GOTO or an

-.
+assigned GOTO.
 The four variables control which method is

 used.
-One and only one variable should be set to .TRUE.
+One and only one variable should be set to .TRUE.,

 the remainder must be set to .FALSE.

-The most portable method is the computed GO TO
+The most portable method is the computed GO TO method.

-If the variable, COGOTO
+If the variable, COGOTO is .TRUE., then the translator will

-use a computed GOTO
+use a computed GOTO for returning from an

 internal procedure.